Zagori Hike : The Beginning

 Veronika would hike with her 35L backpack and me with my 50L because of the camera gear.
 They were more than enough and the only time we fully stuffed them was on the 4th and 5th day because our luggage naturally could not be carried to the refuge.
 Our clothing was mostly thin layers some of which were rainproof since Epirus is the most rainy region in Greece.
 We also had the luxury to carry second pairs of boots in our luggage which came in handy.

-Almost a hundred kilometers through Greece’s most beautiful and pristine terrain.
+Almost a hundred kilometers through Greece’s most beautiful and pristine terrain were ahead of us.
 That night we went to bed by eleven.
 We couldn’t wait to get started…

 Next day : The Gorge